m-alani/pitch-perfect/README.md

 #### The App is created to demonstarate basic knowledge of:
 - AVFoundation
 - XCode StoryBoards & Auto Layout
-- iOS Stack Views
+- Stack Views & Navigation Control (Segues)
-- The Delegate Pattern in iOS development
+- The Delegate Pattern
 - iOS File Access
-- Hardware Access Permissions (info.plist)
+- Access Permissions (info.plist)

 -----

-The app was built following Udacity's "Intro to iOS Development" course.
+The app was inspired by Udacity's "Intro to iOS Development" course.
 You can find the course through [this link](https://www.udacity.com/course/intro-to-ios-app-development-with-swift--ud585)
-Digital assets & images are provided with the course by Udacity.
+Digital assets are courtesy of Udacity.

 -----